lorikayman/RebisTheory/src/lib/rebis_theory.md

 Yet, we can make a few initial suggestions.
 As dragon helms are created after dragons of respective elements, some entity, given fantastic nature of this narrative, had to witness those events and create the armor.
 As those armors of rage, frenzy and storms all possess this quality of an ancient naming convention, we suggest them to be created by that ancient civilization.

 Within this context, the direct tie of legendary armor sets to gods of said elemenal powers would closely relate them to this ancient civilization, if the design of armors reflects if not the anatomy adapted for Spiral Order, but design and purpose.
-The nature of those items is described in the prize boxes -- `Contains various unique costumes and accessories crafted from thunder and lightning` ([Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box)), which grants them a divine nature associated, in particular, with greek pantheon given the nature of Zeus's coming to power after defeat of titans.
+The nature of those items is described in the prize boxes -- `Contains various unique costumes and accessories crafted from thunder and lightning` ([Frenzy Prize Box](https://wiki.spiralknights.com/Frenzy_Prize_Box)), which grants them a divine nature associated, in particular, with greek pantheon given the nature of Zeus's and Olympian pantheon's coming to power in a new age.

+This motif of lightning apart from already being associatied with the skies, may be develped further in the context of this civilization, who had created those armors.

 Taking into consideration the quote -- `Instill in your heart the frenzy of ancient gods!` ([Feel the Frenzy!](https://forums.spiralknights.com/en/node/109069)) and presence of the Callers of [storm](https://wiki.spiralknights.com/Storm_Caller#Storm_Caller), [rage](https://wiki.spiralknights.com/Rage_Caller#Rage_Caller) and [frenzy](https://wiki.spiralknights.com/Frenzy_Caller#Frenzy_Caller) -- we would consider those deities to exist in some capacity up to the modern days of Skylark crash landing on Cradle.